-Oh, and there’s so much we could talk about in this one verse.
+Oh, and there’s so much we could talk about in Revelation 1:9.
 I mean, John is speaking from an island where he’s been exiled because of his testimony to Jesus, because of his faithfulness to the word of God.
 He’s writing to brothers and sisters in different churches who are facing all kinds of temptations and trials, temptations to shrink back from following Christ, trials and persecution and opposition as a result of following Christ.

 The Christian life is one of patient endurance.
 Moment by moment and day by day, may we trust in Jesus even amid trials and tribulations.